-In addition to VOICE in Health Initiatives, confidential resources also include the Counseling Center, the Women's Resource Center, LGBTQIA Resource Center, and Stamps Health Services.
+In addition to VOICE in Health Initiatives, confidential resources also include the Center for Assessment, Referral, and the Education (CARE); Counselling center, the Women's Resource Center, LGBTQIA Resource Center, and Stamps Health Services.
 Confidential resources who are also Campus Security Authorities (CSA) will collect general information for campus safety statistics, but will not refer the case to the Title IX Coordinator.

 By contrast, CSAs who are not confidential resources and are, instead, "Responsible Employees" under Georgia Tech's Sexual Misconduct Policy will refer the case to the Title IX Coordinator for follow-up, in addition to collecting information for campus safety statistics.
 If someone reports an incident to a Responsible Employee on campus, the report cannot remain confidential.
 The Responsible Employee is obligated to inform the Title IX Coordinator.
 If identifying information is provided, the Title IX Coordinator will endeavor to use that information to investigate the matter.
-Examples of identifying information include, but are not limited to: name, email account, apartment or room number, job title (e.g., TA for a particular class), specific description.
+Examples of identifying information include, but are not limited to, name, email address, apartment or room number, job title (e.g., TA for a particular class), specific description.

-Faculty and staff who experience or wish to report concerns of sexual violence may file a confidential report through EthicsPoint (a neutral third-party host) by completing an online form at https://secure.ethicspoint.com/domain/media/en/gui/7508/index.html or by calling 1.866.297.0224 and having EthicsPoint transcribe the information and send it to the Institute.
+Faculty and staff who experience or wish to report concerns of sexual violence may file a confidential report through EthicsPoint (a neutral third-party host) by completing an online form at https://secure.ethicspoint.com/domain/media/en/gui/7508/index.html or by calling

+1.866.297.0224 and having EthicsPoint transcribe the information and send it to the Institute.
 General information is collected for campus safety statistics, and the case is referred for investigation - to the extent possible given the information provided.

-To Pursue an Title IX/Institute Investigation
+To Pursue an Title IX/Institute Investigation - Students